MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/pm-apis.md

 ### How to Use the Customer 360 Swagger Webpage

-### Using *Open Data Protocol APIs* for accessing Profile Store, Fact Store and Azure Data Lake Entities
+### Using *Open Data Protocol APIs* for: Accessing Profile Store, Fact Store and Azure Data Lake Entities

-### Using *Conflation APIs* for viewing and retrieving configurations that were made during the *Data Configuration* process
+### Using *Conflation APIs* for: Viewing and retrieving configurations that were made during the *Data Configuration* process

-### Using *Segmentation APIs* for quering segments that were created in the *Segment Creation* screen
+### Using *Segmentation APIs* for: Quering segments that were created during the *Segment Creation* process